julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 The Therac-25 accidents are a prime example of the dangers of oversimplification.
 The engineers focused on reusing existing software components to save time and effort, but this led to a critical flaw in the system.

+It costed multiple lives, the company, and Atomic Energy of Canada Limited (AECL), faced lawsuits and out-of-court settlements due to these accident.

+After the accidents, in 1988 AECL dissolved the AECL Medical section and the company Theratronics International Ltd took over the maintenance of the installed Therac-25 machines.

+It was not the only reason why the machine failed but it is one of the reasons.

 ## ~Fail Fast~

 In theory, failing fast allows you to quickly identify and fix issues.